FSO-Salary

 Go ahead and determine how salary matching affects you!

-Takeaway 4: The Bureau of Global Talent Management will attempt to match your current salary by increasing your step level.
+Takeaway 4: The Bureau of Human Resources will attempt to match your current salary by increasing your step level.
 The maximum is step 14 within your assigned grade.

 PART 3: Promotions